East-West and North-South Cycle Superhighways

 The North-South Cycle Superhighway runs from Elephant & Castle in the South to Stonecutter Street in Holborn currently.
 It also features high-quality bidirectional tracks for the majority of its length.
 However, Elephant & Castle, the section between it and St George's Circus, and the Circus itself, remain beset with issues currently, that require urgent fixes.
 North from St George's Circus and over Blackfriars Bridge, linking into the East-West there, the track is arguably the highest-quality cycling facility in the UK.

-An extension to the North-South as far as Kings Cross has been consulted on and is moving into construction.
+An extension to the North-South as far as Kings Cross is moving into construction.
 Beyond Greville Street in Farringdon, the northbound route uses quiet, narrow backstreets until Tavistock Place.
 Beyond there, the scheme relies on a proposed modal filter by Camden council at Judd Street to appropriately quieten the remainder of the route to Euston Road.
 The southbound route runs partially on quiet streets and partially along Farringdon Road, in a segregated track - but that is more interrupted and lower quality.

 Current designs for the extension also retain significant risks at junctions including Charterhouse Street.

 Cycle Superhighway 1